Christmas in Pittsburgh – The City Comes Alive for Holidays

 Christmas Market at Market Square

-Pittsburgh Christmas Market
+Christmas Market

 The holiday season in Market Square brings the best of European Christmas markets to the Burgh!
 Over a dozen themed booths are constructed in Market Square for the holidays and feature an arrangement of European gifts, Christmas decorations, snacks, a music stage, and yes, even Pittsburgh holiday themed items!

-For the kids, Santa has made Heinz Hall Plaza his home in 2022 (just a short walk from Market Square), and there is never a shortage of visitors looking to visit Saint Nick day or night.
+For the kids, Santa has made Heinz Hall Plaza his home (just a short walk from Market Square), and there is never a shortage of visitors looking to visit Saint Nick day or night.

 Ice Skating at PPG Place's Courtyard